SimplyRFiD Wave User Manual

 - RFID Pane - Found RFID tags will be listed in this pane.
 Found tags also show their current RSSI.

-This utility can also search specific items in the inventory by typing the RFID value or the Name of the tag in the Search Bar.
-Once entered, the RFID Pane will show all of the search result.
+This utility can filter specific items by typing the RFID value or the Name or the SKU of the tag in the Search Bar.
+Once entered, the RFID Pane will filter the search result.

-The user may view and edit information of the item by sliding an item’s row to the left and pressing the Info button.
+Item information can be viewed and edited by sliding the item’s row to the left and pressing the Info button.

-This will open the item Info page where the item tag information can be modified directly.
-Fields that can be edited in the has a darker font color.
+This will open the Info page where the item information can be modified directly.
+Fields that can be edited has a darker font color.

-Contains configurations and firmware information of the application and connected handheld.
+The Settings page contains configurations and firmware information of the Wave application and paired handheld.

 - Wave - Displays the current application version.